How Do I Find a Home With an Assumable Mortgage?

 Cons of assumable mortgages

-- Substantial cash may be required: If the seller has significant equity or the property’s value greatly exceeds the mortgage balance, you might need a considerable sum to cover their equity.
+- Substantial cash required: If the seller has significant equity or the property’s value greatly exceeds the mortgage balance, you might need a considerable sum to cover their equity.
 Additionally, some lenders may be reluctant to finance a second mortgage.

 - Limited availability: Assumable mortgages are less common, which can restrict your home-buying options.